-When shit hits the fan the most important thing to do is to stay calm.
+When shit hits the fan, the most important thing to do is to stay calm.
 It never helps to start rushing work in the middle of a crisis.
-As soon as the crisis is over you need to make sure it can't happen again.
-In order for that to work out two things need to happen:
+As soon as the crisis is over, you need to make sure it can't happen again.
+For that to work out, two things need to happen:

 - Everyone needs to understand what happened and why it happened.

 - You need to check whether a change to your team's processes would prevent the thing from happening again.

 Your job is to make sure both actions are taken.
 You don't have to do all the explaining or propose adjustments.
 However, you should be the one who makes sure that these activities are taken care of.

 Here is a non-exhaustive list of things our team does (and I blogged about) to avoid large scale defects.

 - We do TDD as much as possible,

 - we write tests that help us find and fix defects faster,

 - we always get to the bottom of problems, and

 I've seen some people interpret this as "make any other person, inside your team, with a technical focus more productive."
 Unfortunately, that excludes a lot of other people that you might interact with each day.
 Here are two groups of people you might be excluding even though you shouldn't.